-Griffe Field continues to be a high performing primary school.
-Leaders give selflessly of their time to support other schools and colleagues in DDAT schools.
-School leaders are well focused on pupils achieving the best academic outcomes.
+Griffe Field is an outstanding school which continues to be exceptionally high performing.
+Leaders support other schools and colleagues in DDAT schools.
+School leaders continue to be well focused on pupils achieving the best academic outcomes as well as benefitting from a broad curriculum and strong personal development opportunities.